 Quiche is a French savory tart and a wonderful dish to have frozen at all times.
 The butter crust is homemade, and our binding cream is the best!
 This version is ideal for leftover ham and cheese from all those holiday tables and a great recipe for brunch, potlucks, picnics and back-to-school season.

-This recipe can also be called ham quiche Lorraine (the original that uses bacon)
+This recipe can also be called ham quiche Lorraine (the original that uses bacon), but that is debatable.

-It uses leftover pieces of ham and cheese we usually find when rummaging in the refrigerator.
-Or when the holiday season is over.
-The ham can be substituted with other meats like turkey.
+It uses leftover ham and cheese that we usually find when rummaging in the refrigerator or after the holiday season is over.
+The ham can be substituted with other meats, like turkey.

-- Freezer friendly: it's the quiche to have frozen for a month or more.
+- Freezer-friendly: this quiche can be frozen for a month or more.
 Double-wrap it tightly and then pop it directly in a medium oven or let it defrost in the fridge overnight.
-A meal saver!
+It's a meal saver!

 - Ham: any type works.
 I like natural or smoked hams.

 - Cheese: a semi-hard cheese and a softer, melting one are combined to add texture and flavor.
-We use parmesan cheese (asiago and gruyere also work) and mozzarella (swiss is also good for melting).
+We use parmesan cheese (asiago and gruyere also work) and mozzarella (Swiss cheese is also good for melting).

 - Cream: whipping, heavy whipping, or heavy cream.